Dec 28th 2020

-Use the holiday season to send business Christmas cards that express your thanks to important clients.
+Use the holiday season to send business Christmas or holiday cards that express your thanks to important clients.
 Whether your business is moving forward at full steam this season or slowing down at the end of the year, this is a great time to connect with your clients with a thoughtful, personalized message.
 Learn more about how to make the most of holiday cards to improve client relations and avoid offense or gimmicky cards.

-Send Cards Promptly
+Do # 1 - Send Cards Promptly

 A late card communicates unprofessionalism more than thanks.
 Avoid sending a holiday card at the last minute, as it may not reach your client in time.
 This can communicate a difficulty to hit deadlines, which is the last thing you want to communicate with your business.
 A card a few days early is better than a few days late, so schedule your mailing accordingly.

-Use Care With Holiday Wording
+Do #2 - Use Care With Holiday Wording

 There are many strong opinions surrounding holiday wording.
 Some clients may feel a Christmas card is inappropriate, while others may think a more generic holiday card misses the mark.
 If possible, tailor each card to what you know about your clients.
 Sending a religious card to a client who practices that religion can be a welcomed feature.